wasmerio/wasmer.io/_posts/wasmer-go-embedding-1.0.md

 }
 ```

-Now, a host function no longer needs `cgo`.
-That's a big
+Now, host functions no longer need `cgo`.
+That's a big user-experience
-user-experience improvement!
-A host function can be any Go functions
+improvement!
+A host function can be any Go function or Go lambda
-or Go lambda functions.
+function.

-Also, a host function can now return an error, which was impossible
+Also, host functions can now return errors, which was impossible
 before.
 It will automatically translate to a WebAssembly trap (with
 the new `Trap` API).

-Finally, a host function receive a slice of values and returns another
+Finally, host functions receive and return slices of values, i.e. it
-slices of values, i.e. it supports multi-values!
+supports multi-values!

 ```go
 func sum(args []wasmer.Value) ([]wasmer.Value, error) {